 There are numerous free things to do in Memphis.
 Because you’re in the Home of the Blues and the Birthplace of Rock ‘n’ Roll, let’s first start with some music related ideas.

-When finished there, look to the right and you’re less than a half block from one of the most famous streets in all of America – Beale Street.
+When finished there, hit one of the most famous streets in all of America – Beale Street.
 Beale Street is where the blues were born and where the clubs and juke joints of today keep the legacy alive.
 There is no fee to stroll the brick-lined street and sounds bellowing out of the clubs are on the house.
 Of course, we’d encourage you to have a large cold beverage and throw a dollar into a performers tip jar.
+Be sure to walk along the Beale Street Brass Notes Walk of Fame, a tribute to some of the most important and notable names to have made history here.

 If you’re into art and culture, make your way east to Midtown.
 In the middle of Overton Park situated between the Memphis Zoo and the 70 acres of playgrounds and picnic areas is the Memphis Brooks Museum of Art.
 This national landmark houses works in all forms of media, created by artists from all over the world.
 The Brooks is the oldest and one of the largest fine arts museums in the state of Tennessee.